aka It Fell From the Sky

 Raymond Roberts (Tom Corman), Buster Crabbe (Sheriff Kowalski), Linda Lewis (Shawn Michaels), Dennis Underwood (Deputy Campbell), Mike Bonavia (Miller Haze), George Kelsey (Emmet Michaels), John Leirier (Paisley), Rich Vogan (Krelboirn), Martin Alan Nichols (Doc Ellerbe), Norman Riggins (Mr Griffith), Nancy Kranz (Mrs Griffith), Ellena Contella (Mae Hawkins)

-Despite the science-fictional title, The Alien Dead/It Fell from the Sky is a zombie film.
-Fred Olen Ray was just making a copycat of George Romero’s Dawn of the Dead (1978).
+Despite the science-fictional title, The Alien Dead/It Fell from the Sky is a Zombie Film.
+Almost certainly, Fred Olen Ray was making a copycat of George Romero’s Dawn of the Dead (1978).
 (One suspects that it was slapped with the title ‘alien’ due to the then-recent popularity of Alien (1979) and extraterrestrial monsters).
 From Romero, Olen Ray copies all the scenes of the dead pursuing the living and holding them down to tear out their innards.
 At which you have to say he does a serviceable job – the zombie makeups look reasonably effective and he does not stint when it comes to gore.

 Fred Olen Ray became a better filmmaker with successive films – not through any innate skill but by the simple act of repetition.
-Thus it is interesting to watch The Alien Dead/It Fell from the Sky after having seen a couple of dozen of the films that he made subsequently.
-Few of them you would actually classify as good but at least they have a dramatic polish and you can see that there Olen Ray pays more attention to things like story.
+Thus it is interesting to watch The Alien Dead/It Fell from the Sky after having seen a reasonable number of the films that he made subsequently.
+Few of them you would actually classify as good but at least they have a dramatic polish and you can see Olen Ray paying more attention to things like story.
 He has since become far more of a tongue-in-cheek filmmaker and actively invites an audience not to take many of his films seriously.
 The other aspect that is underdeveloped here is Olen Ray’s penchant for bimbos and gratuitous scenes where women shed their tops.
 We do get a couple of topless scenes but Olen Ray would develop it into an obsession with later films.